 The most effective way to eliminate poor performing schools is to keep them from opening in the first place.
 Act 155 enables DPI to prevent the opening of any MPCP school that does not obtain a valid occupancy permit, fails to have its administrator attend a fiscal management course, or fails to prove financial viability.
-Between 2004 and 2009, DPI prevented 111 schools from opening because of this law.
-Wisconsin 2009 Act 28 introduced a pre-accreditation process for new program participants that kept an additional 20 schools from opening over the past two years.
+Between 2004 and 2009, DPI prevented over 100 schools from opening because of this law.
+Wisconsin 2009 Act 28 introduced a pre-accreditation process for new program participants that kept additional schools from opening.

-Schools in the MPCP must apply for and obtain accreditation from an approved agency within three years of participation in the MPCP.
+Schools imust apply for and obtain accreditation from an approved agency within three years of participation.
 Among other things, accreditation requires:

-All governing boards of private schools in the MPCP must specify criteria for granting a high school diploma.
-Beginning in September 2010, no private school may grant a diploma to an MPCP student unless that student meets the governing board’s criteria.
+All governing boards of private schools must specify criteria for granting a high school diploma.
+Beginning in September 2010, no private school may grant a diploma to a student unless that student meets the governing board’s criteria.

 Schools must provide pupils, parents, or guardians who apply to the school all of the

-- A copy of the policy for accepting or denying the transfer of credits from another MPCP school.
+- A copy of the policy for accepting or denying the transfer of credits from another choice school

 - DPI must be made aware of the scheduled meeting dates within 30 days after the start of the school year.